rbatorsky/intro-to-ngs-bioinformatics/lessons/01_Setup.md

 6. Type `clear` to clear the screen

+# Set up for the analysis

-# Find 500M storage space for your analysis
+## Find 500M storage space

 1. Check how much available storage you have in your home directory by typing `showquota`.